guest271314/webbundle/README.md

 # TODO

 - This should work in the browser.
-- Install and run using `deno` without needing to run `deno run --unstable-byonm -A rollup.wbn.js` twice, the first run throwing module not found error for dynamic import of bundle `wbn-bundle.js`.
+- Install and run using `deno` without needing to run import the dynamically created bundle `wbn-bundle.js` twice; the first run throwing module not found error.
+For now generate and import the bundle twice; the first dynamic import in `deno_install.js`, catching the error, to avoid the error for first run being thrown in `rollup.wbn.js` which generates the `signed.swbn` file.
 - Install [`wbn-sign-webcrypto`](https://github.com/guest271314/wbn-sign-webcrypto) dependency from GitHub repository using `deno`.
 Completed.
 - Substitute Web Cryptography API for `node:crypto`.
 Completed.